-Legs: Super floss.
+Legs: Super Flex.
 I use super floss or super flex for the legs of this hopper and barr them with a black Sharpie.
-Super Floss doesn’t break when you tie the over-hand knot for attaching the leg joints.
+Super Flex doesn’t break when you tie the over-hand knot for attaching the leg joints.

 Post: 2mm craft foam, orange.

 Step 2: From the foam block, cut out a 1/4″ wide strip, or a general rule is to cut the strip the width of the gap of the hook.
 You should have a 4mm strip of foam that is 1/4″ wide and 2″ long.
 Next, shape foam as shown above.
 The strip on the right I used a medium pre-cut foam body and for the one on the left I shaped it freehand to illustrate both possible methods.

 Step 2: Side view of foam strip.